Feedback on my training at SAE Institute Paris

 And once you've got everything, you do a pre-summary and start writing.
 While you're writing, you're likely to see, as you explain it, the limits of your reasoning and research, so you'll have to adapt a little and complete your research.

 To do it right, you have to start very early.
 I didn't start until it was too late, so I had to pull all-nighters...
 So I don't recommend this, as it's the best way to keep your head in the game, lack perspective and fail to get an overview of the problem, and above all to be able to push the subject as far as you'd like.
-Do it really with the idea in mind that it's a scientific study that will be disseminated to the whole world and that must serve future generations, that should give you the scale of the ideal quality of work to produce :p
+Do it really with the idea in mind that this is a scientific study that will be disseminated to the whole world and that must serve future generations, that should give you the scale of the ideal quality of work to produce :p

 I really urge you to check out the current state of affairs by attending an open house.
 With COVID it's likely to be complicated, so I don't know how they do it, but don't hesitate to ask them!